LanHikari22/GBA_Memory-Access-Scanner/README.md

 Underestimating is OK, but overestimating is bad.

 Sometimes, the game may access a memory location inconsistently.
-This causes problems in the generation of a structure template, which false structure padding.
+This causes problems in the generation of a structure template, which generates false structure padding.
 In such a case, all relevent entries are marked as CONFLICT in the structure template output.
 By fixing these conflicts manually (by choosing only one and removing the other duplicates), the template may be input into the StructPadder module to fix the padding.